Skip to content

 on_overlap"skip"What happens when something tries to start a new run while one is going.

-Services default to on_overlap = "skip" because the supervisor keeps the instance count steady and overlap is unusual.
-Manually triggering a service that’s already running gets cleanly rejected.
-Services don’t have max_concurrent — instance count is governed by instances, not in-flight overlap.
+Services default to on_overlap = "skip" because the supervisor already holds the instance count steady, so overlap almost never comes up.
+Try to manually trigger a service that’s already running and it’s cleanly turned away.
+There’s no max_concurrent on services either — how many copies run is instances, not some in-flight overlap count.

 KeyDefaultWhat it does

-graceful_stop"5s"SIGTERM grace period per instance before SIGKILL — for manual stop, Restart Service, daemon shutdown.
+graceful_stop"5s"Grace period per instance after the stop signal, before SIGKILL — for manual stop, Restart Service, daemon shutdown.

 KeyDefault